Theory of Constraints and Specification by Example

 Customize your SpecFlow templates and more

 I got this tip from a non-developer.
-An intern actually.
+An intern, actually.
 He’s brilliant though and figured this out by himself, about 3 months after I introduced him to SpecFlow.
-Thank you Dejen – you’re great!
+Thank you, Dejen – you’re great!

-C:\Program Files (x86)\TechTalk\ SpecFlow\ItemTemplates\
+C:\Program Files (x86)\TechTalk\SpecFlow\ItemTemplates\

-I’m using a 64-bit system so your path may not contain the (x86)-part.
+I’m using a 64-bit system, so your path may not contain the (x86) part.

-How to modify the Feature template
+How to Modify the Feature Template

-1. Make a Copy of the...
+1. Make a copy of the current template (SpecFlowFeature.zip) to...

 Read More